mmazanec22/whistlblowr/README.md

 ----
 ## Installation

 > Whistlblowr requires environment variables to enable connectivity to AWS, access to send email and integration with Podio.
 Below is a list of the ENV variables that need to be created, grouped by the function they support.
+We use the gem [Figaro](https://github.com/laserlemon/figaro) to manage these.

 Amazon Web Services (S3):

 * S3_KEY
 * S3_SECRET
 * S3\_BUCKET_NAME